 Washing and ironing your shirts will also play an important role in how they look when they arrive.
 If you prefer to wash your shirts yourself, try to keep creases to a minimum.
 Iron your shirts with starch while they are still ever so slightly damp before hanging up to the air.

 The way in which you fold your clothes will have a huge impact on how they look at the end of your journey.
 We recommended using a clothes folder (such as the Folding Assistant which is included in our garment bag) to achieve the best results.
 Here are some simple steps:

 - Place the shirt button side down on a flat surface.

 - Position the A4 size folding card behind the collar.

-- Fold the shoulders and sleeves backwards and align down the centre of the folding card, smoothing out the fabric as you go.
+- Fold the shoulders and sleeves backward and align down the center of the folding card, smoothing out the fabric as you go.

 - Take the shirt hem and fold it upwards to the base of the folding card.

 - Fold the hem over again so that you have created a neat A4 size package.